By using this site, you agree to the Privacy Policy and Terms of Use.

 Step 4: Submit a formal proposal

 Private trade often relies on quick negotiations and relationship building.
 Government trade relies on formal bidding processes.
 Submit a detailed proposal that outlines your pricing, delivery timelines, and quality guarantees.
-Make sure your offer aligns perfectly with the public tender requirements published by the organization.
+Make sure your offer aligns perfectly with the public tender requirements published by the organisation.

 Top Tips for Successful STO Partnerships